codesoftlab/wordpress-ajax-page-loader/readme.txt

-=== Revolution Ajax Page Loader Lite ===
-Tags: ajax,wordpress,loader,AJAX, dynamic, jquery, loading, no refresh, page, pages, Post, posts Requires at least: 1.0
-Tested up to: 3.8.1
-Stable tag: 1.0
-License: GPLv2 or later

-AJAX Page Loader will load posts, pages, etc. without reloading entire page.
+AJAX Page Loader is a wordpress plugin that loads posts, pages, etc. without reloading entire page.
 Its simply works for custom post types and javascripts too.

 == Description ==